Hiking Chutes Manitou - panoramic view

 Max altitude

-This easy 1.3 km trail in Quebec's Côte-Nord region leads to stunning waterfalls cascading into crystal-clear pools.
+easy 1.3 km trail in Quebec's Côte-Nord region leads to a spectacular 35-metre waterfall cascading into pools surrounded by forested terrain.
 A gentle 50m elevation gain makes it perfect for discovering one of Duplessis' most captivating natural wonders.

 Recommended for :